 I have a winery in British Columbia, but the wines are not currently imported into the US.
 Can I still submit them?

 Yes.
 Wineries can submit wines that are not currently imported into the US.
 However, I do not have an importer license, so the process for how to do that would need to be worked out on the winery’s end.
 Please also note on the submission form that the wine is not currently available in the US.

 I use fruit from the Pacific Northwest but because my winery is located elsewhere, the appellation is labeled America.
 Can I still submit the wine?

 Yes.
-As long as the fruit comes from Washington, Oregon, Idaho, Canada, or any combination thereof, you can submit the wine.
+As long as the fruit comes from Washington, Oregon, Idaho, British Columbia, or any combination thereof, you can submit the wine.
 Please specify where the fruit came from on the submission form.